reavalley/testtools/README.md

 # Test Tools

-Test Tools provides classes to make testing easier.

-Use fluent interface of Builder class to create objects in a BDD manner.
+Test Tools is a set of tools intended to be used during unit testing.

+#### H4 Builder

+A generic implementation of the Builder pattern to allow fluent BDD style creation of objects.

 Example usage
 ```c#